Yorktown Victory Celebration

-In addition to Sunday morning wreath-laying ceremonies, the Custom House will be open 11 a.m. to 4 p.m., and the annual Yorktown Women’s Club Brunswick stew lunch will be held at 11:30 a.m. at Grace Episcopal Church.
-At 12 noon the U.S. Army Commander-in-Chief’s Guard will perform on the Yorktown Battlefield next to the Visitor Center.
-The Yorktown Day parade at 1:30 p.m. will follow Yorktown’s Main Street and will pass in front of the Yorktown Victory Monument, erected in 1881 to commemorate the military victory a century before.
+In addition to Sunday morning wreath-laying ceremonies, the Custom House was open 11 a.m. to 4 p.m., and the annual Yorktown Women’s Club Brunswick stew lunch was held at 11:30 a.m. at Grace Episcopal Church.
+At 12 noon the U.S. Army Commander-in-Chief’s Guard performed on the Yorktown Battlefield next to the Visitor Center.
+The Yorktown Day parade at 1:30 p.m. followed Yorktown’s Main Street and passed in front of the Yorktown Victory Monument, erected in 1881 to commemorate the military victory a century before.

-Patriotic exercises will commence at 2:15 p.m. at the Yorktown Victory Monument with a colorful backdrop of flags including the American and French national colors, the flags of the 50 states, the District of Columbia, five United States territories, and the flags of the 13 Yorktown Day Association members.
-At the conclusion of the Patriotic Exercises, a wreath will be placed on the Yorktown Victory Monument in memory of those who fought and died during the siege of Yorktown in 1781.
+Patriotic exercises commenced at 2:15 p.m. at the Yorktown Victory Monument with a colorful backdrop of flags including the American and French national colors, the flags of the 50 states, the District of Columbia, five United States territories, and the flags of the 13 Yorktown Day Association members.
+At the conclusion of the Patriotic Exercises, a wreath was placed on the Yorktown Victory Monument in memory of those who fought and died during the siege of Yorktown in 1781.

 Visiting Historic Yorktown